simoncblyth/opticks/notes/issues/direct_to_gltf_feasibility.rst

   top level .json in gltf dialect and referencing the NPY with the meshes that can be visualized (hmm merged meshes)

-  * hmm this means forming the node tree in ygltf form, referencing GMesh/GSolid/GParts? so it aint simple : but its fairly self contained
+  * DONE : hmm this means forming the node tree in ygltf form, so it aint simple : but its fairly self contained
+  * TODO: complete GGeo by pushing into GMesh/GSolid/GParts?

   * actually the hookup of the non-visualized content into extra tags in the GLTF is not really needed